 "But I have this image, even if it is false, but in the paddock Ricciardo is seen as more consistent than me."

 Vergne complained that, of his multiple failures to finish races, on only one occasion was it his fault.

 And he added: "If you look at the races that I had no problems, I thrashed my teammate -- he was nowhere."

-Vergne's latest comments coincide with suggestions that, although Red Bull has said the Frenchman should get another season at Toro Rosso, the energy drink company is also keen to give Antonio Felix da Costa
+Vergne's latest comments coincide with suggestions that, although Red Bull has said the Frenchman should get another season at Toro Rosso, the energy drink company is also keen to give Antonio Felix da Costa his debut.

 He acknowledged that the decision-making process at Red Bull is complex.

 "It's not that (team boss Christian) Horner takes the decision.
 Adrian Newey

 is also heard, as are Dietrich Mateschitz